ARGOeu/argodoc/content/guides/compute.md

 The main engine's input is the metric data collected from the argo-consumer component.
 These files (according to the default configuration of ar-consumer component) reside to the `/var/lib/ar-consumer/` folder.

 Metric data come in the form of avro files and contain timestamped status information about the hostname,service and specific checks (metrics) that are being monitored.
-A typical item of information int the metric data avro file contains the following mandatory fields:
+A typical item of information in the metric data avro file contains the following mandatory fields:

 - `hostname`: the fqdn address of the host being monitored
 - `service`: the name of the specific service being monitored